 I tried prescription classes before but currently I am using contact lenses when I go diving (I usually get a pack of 30 day lenses and put them in my gear bag).
 I am pretty blind and can’t even see the signs in bright daylight without my classes ;) I found It more convenient on the boat not to switch back and forward with my classes.
 I hope this helps.

-Ulli almost 2 years ago
+Ulli about 2 years ago